-Every year, more than 250,000 permanent residents immigrate to Canada.
-In 2018, more than 321,000 people were admitted.1 In addition, many more people come to Canada to visit, study or work on a temporary basis.
-The objectives of Canada’s immigration policy are clearly articulated in the Immigration and Refugee Protection Act (IRPA).
+Since 2018, Canada has taken in more than 320,000 permanent residents every year, (other than in 2020).1 However, in 2021, a record number – in the country's history – of permanent residents were admitted in a single year: more than 406,000.2 In addition, many more people come to Canada to visit, study or work on a temporary basis.
+The objectives of Canada's immigration policy are clearly articulated in the Immigration and Refugee Protection Act (IRPA).
 These objectives include the following:

 In order to meet these objectives, the government establishes policies and programs in areas such as: